dlecan/dlecan.com/content/posts/2013-01-21-configure-sbt-credentials-on-cloudbees-to-publish-artifacts.md

 On Cloudbees, all files handled by Jenkins come from either your SCM (GIT, SVN, ...) or from your private repository: `/private/<my_account>/` ([you can upload files in thanks to WebDAV](http://wiki.cloudbees.com/bin/view/DEV/Sharing+Files+with+Build+Executors)).

-As I want to load crendentials in SBT, that is to say secret passwords, I want to the 2nd source.
+As I want to load credentials in SBT, that is to say secret passwords, I want to the 2nd source.

 *Note*: yes, I could have setup the following configuration in my build: